Written by: Andrew Splatt – Director & Executive Practice Leader

 Queensland’s case law initially determines legal matters related to public negligence.

-Case law initially determined legal matters related to public negligence in Queensland.
-Currently, they are also regulated by the Civil Liability Act 2003.
+Case law initially determines legal matters related to public negligence in Queensland.
+They are also currently regulated by the Civil Liability Act 2003.

 What is a Public Liability Claim?

 A public liability claim is a type of personal injury claim.
-This legal action for damages is filed against a person, property owner, manufacturer, or organisation who owed you a duty of care when you were injured and suffered a financial loss.
+This legal action for common law damages is filed against a person, property owner, manufacturer, or organisation that owed you a duty of care when you were injured and suffered a financial loss.

 The Civil Liability Act 2003 section 13 defines the meaning of “obvious risk” to a person who suffers harm as a risk that, in the circumstances, would have been evident to a reasonable person in that person’s position.”
 This definition excludes circumstances that are obvious or commonly known.